timonmat/ChatObsidian/readme.md

 - Semantic Search is local only, so does not require OpenAI key... indexing doesn't use it either, so any string prob works.
 - ...but notes related to each Query from Query page are sent to OpenAI API for final synthesis.
 If you think this is a privacy issue, then don't use it.
 [OpenAI data policy](https://openai.com/policies/api-data-usage-policies)

+- EXPERIMENTAL: embedding model selection. always need to use the same for all. index/search/query. not saving iy currently.

 ---